401(k) For Small Business in Kirkwood, MO

 • Develop a record keeping system

-• Provide plan information to eligible employees
+• Provide plan information to participant

-A financial advisory firm can do all of that for you, and manage the operation and annual reviews of your 401(k).
+A financial advisory firm can do all of that for you, and manage the operation and yearly reviews of the plan.

 • Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to provide investment insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to best position employees' savings for further growth.

 • Employee education — Employees need to understand their plan in order to get the greatest reward from it.
-At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so they're confident with the status of their retirement savings.
+At Correct Capital, we can speak directly to your small business's employees so they're confident with the status of their retirement savings.

 401(k) For Small Business Kirkwood, MO | Retirement Planners | 401(k) Services Near Kirkwood

-If you own a small business in Kirkwood, MO, you want to spend your energy on what you do best and what you're passionate about – not being distracted by administrative tasks you may or may not be knowledgeable about.
+If you own a small business in Kirkwood, MO, you want to spend your time on what you do best and what you're passionate about – not being distracted by administrative tasks you may or may not be knowledgeable about.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
-To start setting up a 401(k) for your small Kirkwood, MO business today, call Correct Capital at 314-930-401(k) or contact us online.
+To start setting up a 401(k) for your small Kirkwood, MO business today, call Correct Capital at 877-930-4015 or contact us online.

 Are you ready to experience the Correct Capital difference?